If you’ve been working towards a big ride all year, then the last thing you want is for it to all go wrong on the day. Avoid these regular errors…

-You should have spent plenty of time training building up to your ride, and this will have allowed you to work out how hard you can go for the distance you will be riding.
+You should have spent plenty of time training in the build up to your ride, and this will have allowed you to work out how hard you can go for the distance you will be riding.

 Using a heart rate monitor or power meter will help you measure this, but if you don’t have either get a feel for your optimum pace.

 Resist the temptation to set a goal for your ride that is vastly greater than your training speed suggests is realistic.
 You will risk blowing up on the day and will end up disappointed.